 Today, it might seem self evident that many top models will have this kind of look.
 But it would have seemed impossible even a couple of centuries ago.
 In conclusion, the reemergence of this kind of female face indicates that, as a society, we have returned to the ancient Greeks, the source of our history of aesthetics.

-Angel Millar is an author and journalist, and the Cultural Editor of People of Shambhala.
+Angel Millar is an author, blogger, and the editor of People of Shambhala.